 Reading consists of two dimensions: word reading and comprehension.
 At Oasis Shirley Park, we ensure that the teaching focuses on developing both areas for every child.
 For skilled word reading, this requires a speedy recognition and pronunciation of printed words.
 Phonics is essential in helping embed this.

-Comprehension primarily draws from children’s knowledge of the world and their understanding of vocabulary.
-Teachers ensure that comprehension skills are developed through high quality discussions and from engaging with a variety of stories, poems and non-fiction texts.
+Comprehension primarily draws from children’s’ knowledge of the world and their understanding of vocabulary.
+The teachers at Oasis Shirley Park ensure that comprehension skills are developed through high quality discussions and from engaging with a variety of stories, poems and non-fiction texts.

-Children should be encouraged to read daily at home, as well as in school, to help establish a passion for reading and to enhance their vocabulary, as well as to secure a better understanding of the world.
+Children should be encouraged to read daily at home as well as in school in order to establish a passion for reading and to enhance their vocabulary, as well as securing a better understanding of the world.

 Key Stage 1

-Children’s reading skills are developed through engaging with a variety of high-quality books.
-Our SFA program, which is taught 4 days a week in KS1, ensures children are reading exciting books daily and are able to engage with poetry, fiction and non-fiction texts.
+Children’s reading skills are developed through engaging with a variety of high-quality books in our school.
+Our SFA programme, taught 4 days a week in KS1, ensures children are reading exciting books daily and are able to engage with poetry, fiction and non-fiction texts.
 In addition to this, children are taught the skills required to answer comprehension questions successfully.
-By the end of Year 2 children should be able to use their phonics knowledge to read confidently and fluently.
-For children that struggle with reading, the SFA phonics scheme is used to help them catch up, with extra phonics/reading interventions.
-Children also have a daily 30-minute whole class reading session, we call ‘Rocking Readers’ where they are taught the specific skills required for reading e.g. inference, skimming & scanning; vocabulary and retrieving key facts.
+By the end of Year 2 children are taught to use their phonics knowledge to read confidently and fluently.
+For children who struggle with reading, reading interventions provide a systematic phonics programme to help them catch up.
+Children also have a daily 30 minute ‘Rocking Readers’ session where they are taught the specific skills required for reading comprehension e.g. inference, skimming & scanning; vocabulary and key facts retrieval.

 Key Stage 2

-As children progress through KS2, they are expected to read a wider range of books including fiction, poetry, non-fiction, which are at an age-appropriate level.
+As children progress through KS2, we have the expectation that they are able to read a wider range of books and poetry at an age-appropriate level.
 Their pronunciation and speed should be effortless and mostly accurate.
-Teachers continue to allow children to engage with a wider range of texts which enhance pupils’ enjoyment and understanding of vocabulary.
-Through the ‘Power of Reading’ scheme and ‘SFA’ children develop a sound understanding of comprehension, vocabulary and reading.
-Children in KS2 are taught the specific reading skills required daily.
+Teachers continue to enable children to engage with a wide range of texts in school through the reading schemes “Power of Reading”, “Success for All” and “Rocking Readers”, strategies that have been chosen to enhance pupils’ enjoyment and understanding of vocabulary as well as their comprehension of texts they have read.
+Children in year 3-5 are taught specific reading skills in two 60-minute SFA sessions as well as three further 30 minutes Rocking Readers sessions, whilst year 6 have a shorter daily session.

-In Early Years, children begin to distinguish between the marks they make whether they are using mark-making tools such as crayons, chalk or finger painting.
-Through fine motor activities they then begin to form letter-like shapes which then enables them to be able to write letters, words and sentences.
-They are expected to be able to write simple sentences that match their spoken sounds and can be read by themselves as well as others.
+In Early Years, children begin to use their phonics knowledge to write words that match their spoken sound.
+They are expected to be able to write simple sentences that can be read by themselves as well as others.
 In Nursery and Reception, teachers ensure the learning environment is engaging and stimulating for young children, allowing opportunities to engage with letters and sounds and mark marking.
 In Reception, children have daily Write Away sessions in which they are encouraged to write in simple sentences.

 Key Stage 1

-In KS1, children begin to develop the stamina to write narratives, real-life events, poetry and writing for different purposes.
+In KS1, children develop the stamina to write narratives, recount real life events and poetry.
 Children are given the opportunity to think about what they are going to write by planning or saying their sentences aloud first.
 In addition to this, children are encouraged to write down key words including new vocabulary to help them structure sentences.
-Children are given the opportunity to re-read their work to check it makes sense and evaluate what they have written.
-SFA and Power of Reading allow ample opportunities to practice these strategies.
+Teachers provide an opportunity for children to re-read their work to check it makes sense and evaluate what they have written.
+SFA (which takes place 4 days a week) and Power of Reading (once a week) allow ample opportunities for these strategies.

 Key Stage 2

-In KS1 children are taught to spell by segmenting words into phonemes (sounds) and representing these by graphemes (letters).
-It is expected that by the end of Year 1 and 2, children are able to spell the common exception words accurately.
+Children are taught to spell by segmenting words into phonemes (sounds) and representing these by graphemes (letters).
+It is expected that by the end of Year 1 and 2, children are able to spell common exception words accurately.

-In Year 3 and 4, children are expected to know how to spell the age-related common exception words.
-By the end of KS2, teachers ensure that children show a sound understanding of how to spell words with prefixes and suffixes and homophones.
-They are also taught how to check the spellings of words using a dictionary.
+In Year 3, 4 and 5 children are expected to know how to spell the age-related common exception words which are taught through our “clued spelling” scheme.
+In addition to this, by the end of KS2, teachers ensure that children show a sound understanding of how to spell words using a variety of advanced spelling rules; this is assessed termly by discrete spelling tests as well as within their independent writing.

 Children should read daily and a comment can be made in their Reading Record.